amitofsk/dandy/docs/Dandy.md

 ## 10.0 Widgets for ANALOG or PWM OUTPUT
-In this section, we demonstrate a widget that is useful when sending analog or pulse width modulated (PWM) signals out of the computer.
+In this section, we demonstrate a widget that is useful when sending values other than individual characters out of the computer.
-This will allow us to control motors or other actuators that accept an analog voltage.
+This strategy will allow us to control motors or other actuators.
+More specifically, in the example of section 10.3, we will send a floating point value from the computer to a microcontroller and use this number to set a motor's rotation speed.

 ### 10.1 KnobDisplay widget without hardware